uchicago-cs/cmsc22000/website/hw/hw1.rst

 This homework is divided into three parts.
 The first two parts provide a tutorial-style introduction to various aspects of Git.
-All you need to do is follow the instructions, and you will earn points simply for completing the steps described in those instructions
+All you need to do is follow the instructions
 (we will be able to tell whether you followed our instructions by looking at your repository).
 That said, please make sure you understand what is accomplished in each step and, if you have any questions, please don't hesitate to `ask for help <help.html>`__.

-The first part is worth 50 points, and the second part is worth 25 points.
-You will get partial credit if you complete some, but not all, of the steps described in each of these parts.

-The third part of the homework is worth 25 points and it involves a series of exercises that require you to find a new Git command (or series of Git commands) on your own.
+The third part of the homework involves a series of exercises that require you to find a new Git command (or series of Git commands) on your own.
 This will involve explaining how you solved a given exercise, and you will submit your answers on